 - Restoring your driving privileges

-- Avoid getting an OVI conviction
+- Avoid an OVI conviction

 Typical reductions in OVI / DUI cases include lesser offenses such as reckless operation or physical control.
 For DUI offenses involving marijuana or drugs, our Grandview Heights DUI lawyers may also help get your drug conviction off your record.